 - Point out anything unique, particularly good, or unusual about any of the drinks on your menu.

 - By informing customers of specials or offers and by making personal recommendations you can enhance the drinking experience of your customer and encourage them to explore new drinks.

-Encouraging repeat custom through speed, style, etiquette and knowledge and focussing on maximising sales will not only improve profitability but will also enhance your customers drinking experience and help you to make more tips.
+Focusing on speed, style, etiquette and knowledge will not only improve profitability but will also enhance your customer's drinking experience and help you to make more tips.
 Try putting some of these essential tips into practice next time you’re on the bar and see if it makes a difference!